rafamrslima/100days-codeup/log.md

 ### Day 91/100
 Crowdfunding web3 project -> today I added a contract for mocking usdc in my local anvil, then I will set the usdc stablecoin to be the default currency in the project.

+### Day 92/100
+Crowdfunding web3 project -> today I changed my contract to accept ERC-20 tokens as donation instead of native eth.
+I also modified the backend in Go to adjust for usdc campaigns.